Bahlil Lahadalia: Minister of Investment

-For his work for Joko Widodo campaign in defending his presidency, in October 2019, he was appointed head of BKPM (Indonesian: Badan Koordinasi Penanaman Modal, English: Indonesia Investment Coordinating Board).
-He was sworn in as Indonesia's first minister of investment on 28 April 2021, following the creation of the Ministry of Investment.
+For his work in defending the presidency of Joko Widodo in his campaign, he was appointed the head of the BKPM (Indonesian: Badan Koordinasi Penanaman Modal, English: Indonesia Investment Coordinating Board). on October 2019 He was sworn in as Indonesia's first minister of investment on the 28th of April 2021, following the creation of the Ministry of Investment.

 Minister of Energy and Mineral Resources

-On 4 February 2022, Arifin Tasrif, the Minister of Energy and Mineral Resources was suddenly replaced by Lahadalia as ad interim minister for undisclosed health-related issue reason.
-The change is effective from 3 February 2022.
-It was later revealed that Tasrif is infected with COVID-19, and the change of the ministry is just temporary.
+On the 4th of February 2022, it was announced that effective the day before, Lahadalia would be the ad interim Minister of Energy and Mineral Resources, replacing Arifin Tasrif due to an undisclosed health issue.
+It was later revealed that Tasrif had been infected with COVID-19, and that the change of leadership was only temporary.

 Controversies

-On 1 February 2025, the now Minister of Energy and Mineral Resources implemented a policy on the restricted the sale of subsidized 3-kg Liquefied Petroleum Gas (LPG) Cylinders to official distributors.
+On the 1st of February 2025, Lahadalia, now the Minister of Energy and Mineral Resources implemented a policy that restricted the sale of subsidized 3-kg Liquefied Petroleum Gas (LPG) Cylinders to official distributors.
 This policy aimed to tighten oversight and ensure that subsidies reached their intended beneficiaries.
-However, the abrupt change led to widespread public frustration, characterized by long queues and difficulties in accessing the cooking gas.
-Due to this, an elderly woman died due to exhaustion, after waiting for a line to buy LPG cylinders.
+However, the abrupt change led to widespread public frustration due to subsequent long queues and great difficulty in accessing the cooking gas.
+An elderly woman died of exhaustion while waiting for a line to buy the LPG cylinders.

-After this, Lahadalia received major backlash, which caused Indonesian President Prabowo Subianto instructed Minister Lahadalia to allow retailers to resume sales of the subsidized 3-kg LPG cylinders.
-This directive was issued on February 4, 2025, to alleviate the public's difficulties in obtaining the cooking gas.
-Following the President's instruction, the government initiated measures to transform approximately 375,000 retailers into official sub-distribution centers.
-This transition aims to enhance transparency and control over the distribution system, ensuring that subsidies reach the intended recipients and preventing price manipulation.
+Lahadalia received major backlash due to this, and Indonesian President Prabowo Subianto instructed Lahadalia to allow retailers to resume sales of the subsidized 3-kg LPG cylinders.
+A directive was then issued on February 4, 2025 to alleviate the public's difficulty in obtaining the cooking gas.
+Following this, the government initiated measures to convert approximately 375,000 retailers into official sub-distribution centers, aiming to enhance transparency and control over the distribution system, prevent price manipulation, and ensure subsidies reached the intended recipients.

-Minister Lahadalia acknowledged the public's struggles during the policy's initial implementation and extended an apology for the inconveniences caused.
-He emphasized the government's commitment to improving the distribution system to prevent future disruptions.
+Lahadalia acknowledged the public's struggles during the policy's initial implementation and extended an apology for the inconveniences caused, and emphasized the government's commitment to improving the distribution system to prevent future disruptions.